5-minute True Old Fashioned Indian Pudding

 The original Hasty Pudding, or Indian Pudding, is probably the very first dessert ever made on New England shores by our European ancestors.
 Don't listen to other so called culinary historians when they note that Indian Pudding should be baked in order to be classic.
 This is entirely untrue!
 This New England dessert was made in a "great kettle" over the fire.
 Eggs were not wasted in this pudding originally, and are not needed now.
 When eggs are added, then Indian Pudding should be baked, creating a firmer textured preparation.

 This recipe is perfectly spiced as our Yankee ancestors prepared, but with a little cranberry tartness added.
+Let it be known that this original New England recipe may not be as sweet as we are accustomed to today(especially through our childrens mouths)so I would suggest adding a 1/2 cup sugar along with the molasses in order to sweet the pot.
 By letting this hasty pudding chill in the refrigerator, the dried cranberries absorb the liquid, making them soft, tender and super flavorful.

 For 3 Serving(s)